salilab/imp/modules/display/README.md

+\brief Output IMP model data in various file formats.

-This module provides code to write various file formats for displaying data from IMP modeling efforts.
-The IMP::display::Writer classes provides the base class for objects which write to specific file formats and the IMP::display::Geometry provide means of describing geometry.
+The IMP::display::Writer class provides the base class for objects which write to specific file formats and the IMP::display::Geometry class provides a means of describing geometry.
 Currently it supports output to
  - Pymol via the IMP::display::PymolWriter
  .
 And display of boxes, points, spheres, segments, ellipsoids are supported.